What to expect for the price of Tether this year.

 Tether tokens are designed to match the value of the currency they’re pegged to; with this in mind, there are a broad range of factors to consider when deciding whether or not to buy any Tether.

 What could drive Tether’s growth?

 - Availability.
 Tether is available in trading pairs on most major exchanges.
-This means it’s easy to access and also helps to increase the credibility of USDT in the eyes of mainstream investors.
+This means it’s easy to access and may also help to increase the credibility of USDT in the eyes of prospective buyers.

 - Link to crypto.
 Many cryptocurrency exchanges don’t accept fiat currency.
 Because it’s pegged to fiat currency, Tether acts as a link between traditional currencies and the world of crypto.